br492133/Survivor/README.md

 After each trial (episode), using a web-browser to access the Qualtrics survey, the raters scored each team's performance for that challenge via observed TWQ measures.<br>

-Raters repeated these steps for all remaining pre-merge episodes from their assigned seasons.
+Raters repeated these steps for all remaining pre-merge episodes from their assigned seasons.<br>

 **Data Preperation**<br>

 All data was aggregated in Qualtrics and then exported as a .csv file.
-Reverse coded questions were corrected and samples that failed to meet completion or verificaton standards were eliminated.
+Reverse coded questions were corrected and samples that failed to meet completion or verificaton standards were eliminated.<br>

-The presence of the Sole Survivor on a team was hand coded the sample as a binary measure of 1 or 0, and the quantity of Final 4 qualifiers was hand coded into each sample as a raw number between 1 and 4 as appropriate.
+The presence of the Sole Survivor on a team was hand coded the sample as a binary measure of 1 or 0, and the quantity of Final 4 qualifiers was hand coded into each sample as a raw number between 1 and 4 as appropriate.<br>

-The resulting .csv file was loaded into *Jeffreys's Amazing Statistics Program* (JASP) to produce a series of graphs and comparison charts for analysis.
+The resulting .csv file was loaded into *Jeffreys's Amazing Statistics Program* (JASP) to produce a series of graphs and comparison charts for analysis.<br>

-The [Teamwork Quality Assessment Tool](http://ucf.qualtrics.com/jfe/form/SV_2gg1V4BExgotmMB) records the raters observations of the teams' performance in the dimensions of the six facets of teamwork quality as outlined by Hoegl & Gemuenden.
+The [Teamwork Quality Assessment Tool](http://ucf.qualtrics.com/jfe/form/SV_2gg1V4BExgotmMB) records the raters observations of the teams' performance in the dimensions of the six facets of teamwork quality as outlined by Hoegl & Gemuenden.<br>

 # RESULTS AND DISCUSSION<br>
 The raw and cleaned datasets for this study can be found [here](dataset)<br>